Small & Consistent vs. Big & Random

 If a business doesn’t take off after three years of its launch, the probability of it actually succeeding decreases dramatically, from month-to-month.

 The main reason why most businesses fail is their inability of executing a suitable marketing plan, with a generic awareness component as a foundation for success.
 Remember the universe?
 It takes time to react.
-If no one knows about your business, how are you going to get to the point of break even and prosper?
+If no one knows about your business, how are you going to get to the point of break-even and prosper?

 The one thing I’ve noticed is that they have the tendency to spend a large budget, all at once.
 Merely for the sake of seeing how it performs and to measure “immediate” results.
-Sadly, we have seen the recipe failed too many times.
+Sadly, we have seen the recipe fail too many times.

 Start small.
-Do it so consistently.
+Do it consistently.
 The arrow that flies straight to the target, does not give itself an opportunity to be distracted.
 It goes straight to the heart of the matter.